NatTuck/khoury-ntuck/courses/2019/09/cs5610/notes/20-performance/notes.md

  - Once you have more than 10 servers, spending a developer-month on a 10% optimization is a good deal.

-This produces an interesting outcome when it comes to tool choices.
+This produces a predictable outcome when it comes to tool choices.
 Startup companies tend to focus on tools that allow rapid application development at the cost of performance - Ruby on Rails is my favorite example here.
 This makes sense - performance only matters when you run out of it and computers are pretty